JPazMartin/PPICSimulation/README.md

 # PPICSimulation
 Code for the simulation of the charge collection efficiency of parallel-plate ionization chambers.
-The code is written as a Cython extension that may be compiled as following:
+The code is written as a module using Cython and may be compiled as following:
 ```
 source setup.sh
 ```